This is the Algolia pitch deck to raise a $150m series-d round in 2021.

 These guys raised $150m and they’re proving that developers like them with quotes?
 Quotes are lame.

-Developers on the platform is useful, however, it’s a misleading statement.
-Does this include all the people that signed up just to have a look and never logged in again?
+Developers on the platform are useful, however, it’s a misleading statement.
+Does this include all the people who signed up just to have a look and never logged in again?

 I would delete all the quotes and find another chart to support what they are saying.